kcmv/colabo/DEVELOPMENT.md

 This page describes the process of developing extra component.

+## Linked puzzles / components

+If you want to develop all components, you should remove some of npm packages, that can be linked instead from local folders containing them.
+Please see in the [DEVELOPMENT CHEATSHEET](DEVELOPMENT_CHEATSHEET.md) document.

 ## Branching

 If you want to develop additional feature, the safest procedure is to create a separate git branch. **NOTE**: This requires developer write access to the CF project.